 Can You Freeze Taco Soup?

-To reheat, let it thaw out in the fridge overnight and cook for 25 minutes on the stove, or microwave until warm.
+To reheat, let it thaw out in the fridge overnight and cook for 25 minutes on the stove.
+You can also microwave the soup until it’s warm.

 My Final Thoughts